paulmatheson/frontend-mentor/README.md

-# frontend-mentor
+# Frontend Mentor

 ## Welcome! 👋

 This repository serves as a catch-all to my solutions to various Frontend Mentor challenges as I solve and publish them.
 Feel free to browse and gather inspiration.

+### About Frontend Mentor
-[About Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

 Want support as you go through the challenges yourself?
 [Join the Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.